Lake George (New York): Notable residents

 Georgia O'Keeffe - A renowned Artist known all over the world.
 She resided in Lake George with her husband Alfred Stieglitz.
 After Stieglitz' death in 1946, she buried his ashes in Lake George and resided in their family home until it was sold.

-Rachael Ray - A celebrity cook, television host, and business owner, who grew up in Lake George her entire life.
+Rachael Ray - A celebrity cook, television host, and business owner, grew up in Lake George.
 Ray worked in many different restaurants in Lake George through her teen years and also graduated from Lake George High School in 1986.
-Ray then mostly resided in Lake Luzerne, about 10 miles from Lake George until this day.
+Ray then mostly resided in Lake Luzerne, about 10 miles from Lake George.